mnaei/PromptPlace/README.md

 ## How It Works

 1. **Issue Submission**
-   Users submit a GitHub Issue template with the labele `prompt` which includes natural language instructions in the issue body.
+   Users submit a GitHub issue with the label `prompt` which includes natural language instructions in the issue body.

 2. **Triggering the Workflow**
    A GitHub Actions workflow (`.github/workflows/llm-editor.yml`) is triggered by the labeled issue.
 This workflow: